Once you have assessed your patient's needs, concerns, readiness to learn, preferences, support, and possible barriers

 - Pay attention to the patient's concerns.
-The person may have to overcome a fear before being open to teaching.
+The patient may have to overcome a fear before being open to teaching.

 - Respect the patient's limits.
 Offer the patient only the amount of information they can handle at one time.

 - Organize the information for easier comprehension.

 - Be aware that you may need to adjust your education plan based on the patient's health status and environmental factors.